 Do you find yourself not only enjoying games but thinking deeply about them as you play?
 Are you the kind of person who feels compelled to ask, ‘How would I make this even better?’
 The BA in Game Design program is for creative-minded students who are deeply curious to understand the behavior and psychology behind games and eager to learn the skills and methods for designing fun and engaging interactive systems.
 Throughout the program, students spend a significant amount of time prototyping, testing, and rapidly developing many different game ideas, all while studying a diverse range of topics.
 If you like the idea of constantly putting yourself in the player’s shoes and skillfully blending the mechanical, spatial, and narrative aspects of the game experience, then the BA in Game Design program may be a good fit for you.

-Similar to a video game skill tree, the BA in Game Design lets you specialize in the areas that best match your unique strengths and interests.
-Design curriculum is centered on the following six specialization tracks:
+Similar to a video game skill tree, the BA in Game Design program lets you specialize in the areas that match your strengths and interests.
+Check out our “DigiPen Game Design Disciplines, Explained” series to get a rundown on each of our six concentrations:

 The BA in Game Design program is ideal for students with a strong foundation in writing, communications, and psychology.
 In addition to all the standard admissions requirements for undergraduate students, your application to the BA in Game Design program must also include a design portfolio that demonstrates your prior creative work and the processes used to make it.